GeminiDRSoftware/DRAGONS/astrodata/doc/usermanual/structure.rst

 example, by refining the pointing or attaching a more accurate wavelength calibration), the FITS header keywords are not updated and therefore they should never be used to determine the world coordinates of any pixel.
 These keywords are only updated when the object is written to disk as a FITS file.
+The WCS is retrieved as follows: ``ad[0].wcs``.

 A Note on Memory Usage